tyson-hu/Food-Scanner-App/docs/changelog/README.md

 ## 📝 Change Logs

-This document provides an overview of the changelog system for the Food Scanner iOS app.
+This document provides an overview of the changelog system for the Calry iOS app.

 ## 🎯 Changelog Purpose